 How Does it Feel to Use Ativan?

 The indicated use of Ativan is meant to combat anxiety disorders that stem from depression and short-term relief from the symptoms of anxiety associated symptoms.
 The stress or anxiety from a regular daily routine is not to be treated with an anxiolytic such as Ativan.
 Short-term relief is under 4 months of use.
-When a patient using Ativan consumes it as prescribed under the close supervision of a physician, they will not be feeling high as the drug it directly serving one purpose and that is to balance out the previously unbalanced nervous system.
+When a patient using Ativan consumes it as prescribed under the close supervision of a physician, they will not be feeling high as the drug directly serves one purpose and that is to balance out the previously unbalanced nervous system.

 When comparing the high of Ativan, it can be directly correlated to that of Xanax as they are both used to treat anxiety, though Ativan leaves the central nervous system more quickly.
 If a person takes a high dose and is not suffering from some form of anxiety or depression stemming from anxiety this subject can get the euphoric sensations to peak within 30-60 minutes of using.
 That high can last between 5-8 hours where the subject will experience feelings of an amplified sedation effect.

 Though Ativan is not a narcotic it can have the same adverse effects which can cause addiction and chemical dependency.
 When taken over long periods it can cause mental health troubles and cognitive issues.
 When abused the person will begin to risk issues of memory the ability to speak properly.
 It has been associated with Alzheimer’s disease and dementia.
 The reason its maximum prescription term is 4 months is due to its extremely addictive properties.